paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ## 🔍 Challenge 2: Parameter Scavenger Hunt

 ### Your Mission
-**Match the target design!** Look at the screenshot posted in Discord.
+**Match the target design!** Look at the Docsify-This page screenshot posted in Discord.

 ### Starting Point (Unstyled)
 ```